UNDP-Accelerator-Labs/sdg-innovation-commons/README.md

 We welcome contributions to the SDG Innovation Commons project!
 To get started:

-Fork the repository.
+- Fork the repository.
-Create a new branch (git checkout -b feature/your-feature).
+- Create a new branch (git checkout -b feature/your-feature).
-Make your changes.
+- Make your changes.
-Commit your changes (git commit -m 'Add some feature').
+- - Commit your changes (git commit -m 'Add some feature').
-Push to the branch (git push origin feature/your-feature).
+- Push to the branch (git push origin feature/your-feature).
-Open a pull request.
+- Open a pull request.
-Please make sure to follow the contribution guidelines.
+  Please make sure to follow the [contribution guidelines](./CONTRIBUTING.md).

 ### License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.